brandonyen/fpga_piano/README.md

 Notes continue to play as long as the switch is active.
 Multiple notes can also be played, but playing 3 or more notes creates a distorted sound.

+The 7 segment display shows how many switches are currently active (0 through 8).

 ## Necessary Hardware
 - Nexys A7-100T FPGA Board
 - Pmod I2S2 module